orsinije/odm-dsi-docker/dsi-runtime/docs/advance.md

 ## Deployment of a DSI solution from Docker

 It is possible to deploy a solution by using the `solutionManager` script from a DSI runtime container.
-It avoids the need to have installed DSI on the machine where is the .ESA file.
+It avoids the need to have an installation of DSI on the machine where is the .ESA file.

 First, copies the .ESA file `mysol.esa` to a directory `mylocaldropins`